Speak to a qualified cancer nurse

 How many radiation therapy sessions you have will depend on the type and size of the cancer and where it is located.
 You may have a few treatments or daily treatments for a number of weeks.

 The side effects of radiation therapy vary.
 Most are temporary and disappear a few weeks or months after treatment.
 Radiation therapy for ovarian cancer is usually given over the abdominal area, which can irritate the bowel and bladder.
 It can also cause infertility.

 Common side effects include feeling tired, diarrhoea, needing to pass urine more often and a burning feeling when passing urine (cystitis), and a slight reddening of the skin around the treatment site.
 More rarely, you may have some nausea or vomiting.
 If this occurs, you will be prescribed medicine to control it.

 Radiation therapy can also have long-term side effects that occur months or years after therapy.
 This includes scarring of the bladder, vagina and bowel, as well as a very small increase in the risk of cancers in the decades after therapy.

 Palliative treatment helps to improve people’s quality of life by managing the symptoms of cancer without trying to cure the disease.
 It is best thought of as supportive care.

 As well as slowing the spread of cancer, palliative treatment can relieve pain and help manage other symptoms.
-Treatment may include chemotherapy and radiation therapy.
-If you have swelling and are uncomfortable, you may have a procedure called paracentesis or ascitic tap to drain the extra fluid from your abdomen.
+Treatment may include palliative forms of chemotherapy and radiation therapy.
+If you have swelling and are uncomfortable, you may have a procedure called paracentesis or an ascitic tap to drain the extra fluid from your abdomen.